 David McDiarmid is a Glasgow-based artist working predominantly in the fields of painting, model-making and installation.
 Born in Paisley, he grew up in Ayr and studied at Gray’s School of Art in Aberdeen where he graduated in Painting.
 David’s practice seeks to examine the notion of megalomania existing both historically and in today’s society.

 In the last few years, architecture has been David’s main area of focus, particularly the means by which the built environment is often purposefully designed, constructed and used as a tool for power and propaganda.

-Scaffolding is a recurring motif in McDiarmid’s work, its significance derived from its paradoxical position as both a fundamentally temporary structure, and its irrevocable status throughout the history of construction, where conceptually it time and again outlasts the permanent structures derived from it.
+Scaffolding has been a recurring motif in David’s work, its significance derived from its paradoxical position as both a fundamentally temporary structure, and its irrevocable status throughout the history of construction, where conceptually it time and again outlasts the permanent structures derived from it.

-In producing his work McDiarmid incorporates materials and processes typically associated with architecture and construction.
-He often paints on surfaces cast with cement, plaster or concrete, juxtaposing them with precious materials such as gold leaf and faux marble to further explore the artifice of grandeur.
+In producing this body of work David has incorporated materials and processes typically associated with architecture and construction.
+Often painting on surfaces cast with cement, plaster or concrete, juxtaposing them with precious materials such as gold leaf and faux marble to further explore the artifice of grandeur.

-Integral to the development of McDiarmid’s work is the consideration of how the installation and presentation of his paintings and models in an exhibition, can influence the viewer behaviourally or emotionally, like the architecture of power is designed to do.
+Integral to the development of David’s work up til now has been the consideration of how the installation and presentation of his paintings and models in an exhibition, can influence the viewer behaviourally or emotionally, like the architecture of power is designed to do.